 (e)...Nuclear fusion, assuming it can generate cheap electricity, would negate the need for HMG to insulate existing UK homes to a higher standard.
 However, even if HMG wanted to go ahead, it may well be cheaper to locate new homes in a warmer climate that requires lower, and hence cheaper, construction standards, and is more appealing to a more leisure orientated society.
 Further reasons as to why we should do this, are in the 'Economic Crisis & Stimulus Plan' section of this web site.

 12 IT standards!
-There are reports of computer user's losing data recently following the confessions from INTEL regarding the spectre, meltdown and foreshadow CPU architecture bugs.
+In January 2018 there were reports of computer user's losing data following confessions from INTEL regarding the spectre, meltdown and foreshadow CPU architecture bugs.
 Now we have the Zombieload bug.
 What's next?
 I have seen anomalies on my computer screens.
 It's worrying, especially if you're using this software and hardware in financial institutions and engineering design.
 Just who do you blame?
 Is it the CPU manufacturer, the operating system provider, or the application's supplier?
 And as each software fix is installed, our computer's get slower and slower, to the point where my brain can't work that slowly.
 It blows my mind, as I'm sure my neighbours would testify.
 Meanwhile parliament sucks its thumb, whilst the government buries its head in the silicon sand to the problem of increasing worker efficiency.
 We will soon reach the point, hopefully, when AI will be able to write flawless, secure and advanced computer code.
 Hopefully, someone or something will then write a complete range of compatible software, and give it away to the world, and we will also have no more badly designed hardware for it to run on.
 In the meantime, we all pray, because clearly this problem is beyond the capabilities of individual governments.
 My computers get slower as Windows 10 gets more bloated.
 Windows 11 came out in late 2021 but wont run on my PCs.
 With Microsoft ending support for Windows 10 in 2025, I guess I'll have to switch either to Windows 11 Lite or Linux.
 The option of replacing my three computers with a new one is simply not acceptable from a zero carbon point of view, is it?

 14 The touchy subject of anti-social behaviour needs to be addressed.
 People that repeatedly vandalize properties, fail to maintain their own home to acceptable standards, constantly drop litter or fly tip, nag people, or constantly blast music to the point where it affects others mental well being, need to be taken to task.
 During the middle ages the ducking stool was used on women who nagged.
 Since the scrapping of corporal punishment, there has been no substitute.
 My biography clearly shows that it's time that there was.
 When it comes to nagging, we had thirty years of the troubles in Northern Ireland on BBC News, and God knows how many years we'll have on Brexit.
 And during the quiet periods we'll have that wailing banshee north of Hadrian's Wall bemoaning the fact that the Scots did not vote for Brexit and that the union is a union only in the eyes of those in Westminster.
 That's what happens when people stare at spiders for too long.